JensUweUlrich/ReadBouncer/README.md

 If you like to test ReadBouncer's read classification with a set of Nanopore reads, you can use the <b>classify</b> usage.
 You only have to provide one or more Interleaved Bloom Filter (IBF) or FASTA files (automatically create ibf file for every given fasta file) and some reads as FASTA or FASTQ file.
 When providing already created IBF files, make sure that the files are located in the given output directory.
 When providing an IBF file as `depletion-file` ReadBouncer takes the prefix from each read and maps it against each bin of the depletion-IBF.
 If the number of k-mers that are shared between the prefix and at least one bin of the IBF exceeds a certain threshold, the read is classified as match.
 The threshold is calculated as described in the publication.
 If you provide a target IBF file as well, ReadBouncer will not classify reads if the prefix matches the depletion IBF but not the target IBF.
 Providing only target_files will lead ReadBouncer to assign each read to the best matching target filter file.
 Result files of the classification can also be found in the output directory.

 ```
 usage               = "classify"
-output_dir    = 'path/to/write/output/files/to'         #all generated output files will be stored here
+output_directory    = 'path/to/write/output/files/to'         #all generated output files will be stored here
 log_directory       = 'path/to/write/log/files/to'            #all generated log files will be stored here

 [IBF]